karthifairhawn/Blog.Infernus/content/Philosophy/What is Life !!/Observer or Player.md

 Shakespeare once wrote, “All the world’s a stage.”
 Society functions like an elaborate play.
 It has heroes, villains, rules, chaos, applause, and criticism.
 Everyone is invited to act—but not everyone accepts.

 Some jump in, driven by ambition, emotion, or responsibility.
-Others step back—not out of indifference, but out of a deeper curiosity about the play itself.
+Others step back—not out of in difference, but out of a deeper curiosity about the play itself.

 > Are you playing the role, or are you studying the script?